-Mr D Martino was appointed on 11 February 2016 (and resigned 31 August 2016).
-By virtue of his status as a substantial shareholder (indirectly) in the Company and association with the vendor of the food business into the Company, Mr Martino is/was not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+Mr John Florey was appointed on 1 February 2019.
+By virtue of his position as the Company's CEO and Managing Director, Mr Florey is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+This does not compromise Mr Florey's duties and obligations as a director.

-Mr B Nikolovski was appointed on 11 February 2016.
-By virtue of his position as the Company's Chief Executive Officer, Mr Nikolovski is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+Mr Joe Zhou was appointed on 1 February 2019.
+By virtue of his position as the Company's Finance Director, Mr Zhou is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+This does not compromise Mr Zhou's duties and obligations as a director.

 Mr M Bailey was appointed to the Board on 11 February 2016.
 By virtue of his association with the vendor of the food business into the Company, Mr Bailey is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+This does not compromise Mr Bailey's duties and obligations as a director.

-Mr H Wang was appointed on 11 February 2016.
-By virtue of his association with Shandong LangTech Food Technology Co Limited (a joint venture partner of the Company), Mr Wang is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+Mr. Rong Minna (Norman) was appointed on 31st August 2016.
+By virtue of his association with Shandong Langtech Food Technology Co Limited (a joint venture partner of the Company) Norman is not considered by the board to be an Independent Director.
+This does not compromise Mr Rong's duties and obligations as a director.